 Group Members

-Alexandra is a multidisciplinary artist whose work spans electronic music production, live performance, and theater.
+Alexandra is a multidisciplinary artist whose work spans electronic music production, live performance, and theatre.
 They hold a Bachelor of Fine Arts degree from UNSW School of Art and Design and completed intensive training at The European Theatre Institute in Berlin.
-In 2022, Alex directed, composed, and performed in a sold out run of "Commune: A Gothic Eco Opera 2022," funded by the City of Melbourne.
-They are also the creative force behind multimedia music project "The Omega Point," described as the makers of 'a wild brand of apocalyptic art music' by Stuart Buchanan, Digital Curator of The Sydney Opera House.
+In 2022, Alex directed, composed, and performed in a sold out run of Commune: A Gothic Eco Opera, 2022, funded by the City of Melbourne.
+Alexandra worked as a freelance stylist and art director in London and Berlin between 2014-2018 for clients such as Adidas, Channel 4, Sony Music artists, Wella, Missta shoes and more.
+They are also the creative force behind multimedia music project The Omega Point, described as the makers of 'a wild brand of apocalyptic art music' by Stuart Buchanan, Digital Curator of The Sydney Opera House.
 Additionally, Alexandra works as a Creative Learning Facilitator at Arts Centre Melbourne, inspiring the next generation of artists.

 Diego is an actor and performance artist from Bogotá, Colombia.
 He holds a Bachelor's in Performing Arts from Bogota’s Teatro Libre in a joint agreement with the Central University of Bogota.
 Along his artistic journey, he has trained and been involved with the work and methods of Stanislaviski, Grotowski, Barba, and Michael Chekhov, among others.
 Team member of a national tour of over 75 shows within Colombia in 2018 as part of his graduation project that also involved researching Actor’s Dramaturgy throughout the creative process.
 Former member of the Research Laboratory of Theatre and Dance (2017-2019) from the Central University of Bogota led by Juan Pablo Gonzalez.
 Participant of the first two editions of ‘Anthropology Theatre Encounter: Teatro a la Mar’ (2018, 2020) held in Rosario’s Islands, Colombia, with the Afro-Colombian communities, led by Sofia Monsalve (Teatro de la Memoria) and Ana Woolf (Magdalena Second Generation).
 Former artist of Teatro Estudio 87 (2018-2022), performing, producing and assisting over seven theatrical productions, with whom participated in various festivals across France and Spain in 2019.
 Winner of the seedbed project from Varasanta’s Theatre in 2022 “Guanabana Projects” aimed to support and collaborate incubation of creative projects.
 Third-year Bachelor of Arts Therapy student at Ikon Institute in Naarm, Australia.
 Joined the Thursday Group in late 2024.